Siddharth-94/Netflix-Movies-And-TV-Shows-Clustering/README.md

 **C)** The years 2017 and 2018 witnessed the highest number of movie releases on Netflix, while 2020 had the highest number of TV show releases.
 Notably, the growth rate of movie releases is considerably higher than that of TV shows, indicating a stronger emphasis on expanding the movie content on Netflix.
 Since 2015, there has been a substantial overall increase in the number of movies and TV show episodes available on the platform.
 However, after 2020, there was a noticeable decline in the production of both movies and TV show episodes, suggesting a potential shift in Netflix's content creation strategy.

-**D)** Based on the countplot analysis, it is evident that Netflix tends to add the most movies and TV shows during the period spanning October to January.
+**D)** Based on the count plot analysis, it is evident that Netflix tends to add the most movies and TV shows during the period spanning October to January.
 This timeframe appears to be the busiest season for Netflix, as it adds a significant amount of new content to its platform during these months.
 The United States is the country with the largest content library on Netflix, closely followed by India.
 Furthermore, India holds the distinction of having the highest number of movies available on Netflix among all the countries analyzed.

 **E)** To cluster the shows, the study focused on six key attributes: director, cast, country, genre, rating, and description.
 These attributes were transformed into a 10,000-feature TFIDF vectorization, and Principal Component Analysis (PCA) was applied to reduce the components to 3000, capturing over 80% of the variance.